Service Level Agreements (SLAs) and Service Level Management (SLM)

 SLAs and Service Level Management

-Service level management and SLAs are key parts of the ITIL® approach to service management, though they are now becoming more and more commonly deployed outside of the service management and ITIL arenas.
-Thus having a resource to guide you on the legal and practical aspects of their usage is key - Service Level Agreement: A legal and practical guide.
+Service level management and SLAs are key parts of the ITIL® approach to service management, although they are now becoming more and more commonly deployed outside the service management and ITIL arenas.
+Service Level Agreement: A legal and practical guide is an essential resource to guide you on the legal and practical aspects of their usage.

 In general, service level agreements are commonly used for setting out how two parties have agreed that a specific service (usually, but not necessarily, IT-related) will be delivered by one party to another party, and the standards or levels to which the service will be delivered.